ArchiveBox/ArchiveBox/README.md

 You don't need to install all the dependencies, ArchiveBox will automatically enable the relevant modules based on whatever you have available, but it's recommended to use the official [Docker image](https://github.com/ArchiveBox/ArchiveBox/wiki/Docker) with everything preinstalled.

-If you so choose, you can also install ArchiveBox and its dependencies directly on any Linux or macOS systems using the [system package manager](https://github.com/ArchiveBox/ArchiveBox/wiki/Install) or by running the [automated setup script](https://github.com/ArchiveBox/ArchiveBox/wiki/Quickstart).
+If you so choose, you can also install ArchiveBox and its dependencies directly on any Linux or macOS systems using the [system package manager](https://github.com/ArchiveBox/ArchiveBox/wiki/Install) and the `archivebox setup` command.

 ArchiveBox is written in Python 3 so it requires `python3` and `pip3` available on your system.
-It also uses a set of optional, but highly recommended external dependencies for archiving sites: `wget` (for plain HTML, static files, and WARC saving), `chromium` (for screenshots, PDFs, JS execution, and more), `youtube-dl` (for audio and video), `git` (for cloning git repos), and `nodejs` (for readability and singlefile), and more.
+It also uses a set of optional, but highly recommended external dependencies for archiving sites: `wget` (for plain HTML, static files, and WARC saving), `chromium` (for screenshots, PDFs, JS execution, and more), `youtube-dl` (for audio and video), `git` (for cloning git repos), and `nodejs` (for readability, mercury, and singlefile), and more.

 <br/>